 It is recommended that you replace your washing machine hoses every 5 years, or anytime you notice any of the signs above.
 Rubber washing machine hoses should be replaced with stainless steel braided hoses.
 They are much more resistant to bursting, and they are fairly inexpensive compared to the potential cost of a flood.
 A professional can install these for you.

 While it sounds simple, we do recommend you have a professional plumber replace your hoses.
 The process involves moving the washing machine and ensuring that there is no water in the lines, so there is potential for water damage.
-Also, if they aren’t installed properly they may be prone to leaking, or could fail or burst.
+Also, if they aren’t installed properly they may be prone to leaking or could fail or burst.

 Install a water hammer arrestor

-A professional plumber can install a water hammer arrestor which is a device that controls the water pressure pulse generated from sudden water interruptions.
+A professional plumber can install a water hammer arrestor which is a device that controls the water pressure pulse generated by sudden water interruptions.
 Which is exactly what happens when your washing machine finishes a cycle.
 This can reduce the stress on the hoses.

 If you have questions about replacing your hoses or would like to schedule an appointment to replace your hoses please contact our office.